vfmd/vfmd-spec/doc/specification.md

 The lines in the [block-element line sequence] are joined together into a single sequence of [characters], with a [line break] after each line.
 The resulting sequence of [characters] is called the _paragraph text_.
-The result of interpreting the _paragraph text_ as a [text run] shall form the content of the paragraph element.
+The result of interpreting the _paragraph text_ as a [text span sequence] shall form the content of the paragraph element.

 The _paragraph text_ needs to be run through a HTML parser to determine how the content of the paragrah element should be presented.